olegkleiman/crib/lesson2/readme.md

 ```
 The excepted return will be the same as in Swift case, although iOS expoits JavaSciptCore as JS Engine and Java under Android used V8 Engine.

-Kotlin in this case is different on by its more modern syntax:
+Kotlin in this case is only different on by its more modern syntax:
 ``` Kotlin
 import com.eclipsesource.v8.V8
 ...